kollia/selfTables/README.md

 ```
 now you can have three solutions:
  - an empty page - because you choose a database with no tables
- - a list of a table - only one table in database
+ - a listing of a table - only one table in database
  - all tables as buttons